 Do people learn MMA just for fighting?

 MMA is so well known because it has led many competitors to victory in the octagon in the UFC, Bellator, and other MMA fighting organizations.
-However, here at the Japan Karate Federation, Tucson AZ dojo, students train in MMA as a martial art, as a discipline, just as they would train in karate.
+However, here at the Japan Karate Federation, Oro Valley AZ dojo, students train in MMA as a martial art, as a discipline, just as they would train in karate.
 Although our students would be confident and strong enough to compete in the octagon, their aim is perfection of character.

 Why learn MMA?

 There are many reasons to train in MMA.
 Here are the ones that our Oro Valley students mention most frequently:

 - Learn discipline

 - Stay cool under pressure

 Are you ready to meet new people, train hard and have fun?
 Japan Karate Federation Tucson AZ LLC invites the people of Oro Valley to get in contact with us today.